Kauswagan: Seaport

-The former port of Kauswagan is located along the northern central coastal area facing the Iligan Bay, is now turned into a tourist spot.
+The former port of Kauswagan is located along the northern central coastal area facing Iligan Bay, is now turned into a tourist spot.

 Public transportation

 The public modes of transportation within the town are motorcycles, tricycles, and recently introduced modern tricycles or colloquially called in town as "baja" and "racal".

 Government

 Elected officials

-Members of the Kauswagan Municipal council (2019-2022):
+Members of the Kauswagan Municipal council (2025-2028):